borkox/upwork-challenge/README.md

 UrlShortController is responsible to create short links based on generating a unique ID.
 The DB will validate that the id is unique.
 Example link: http://localhost:8080/1jsU1XA
-Here the ID is : `1jsU1XA` and consists of latin letters and numbers 0-9 and is case-sensitive.
+Here the ID is `1jsU1XA` and consists of latin letters and numbers (a-zA-Z0-9) and is case-sensitive.

 Then LinkResolveController is responsible to retrieve the link based on the id.
 So if you type in the browser the link `http://localhost:8080/1jsU1XA` the controller will recognize pattern `http://localhost:8080/{linkId}` and will retrieve the link information.
+Of course the domain `http://localhost:8080` is configurable so you can park behind any good domain that you buy.
-Complexity is nearly O(1) since we only find in DB by ID and we don't do select by other criteria.
+Retrieving is fast since we only find in database by ID.
+Index of primary key is used and we don't do select by other criteria when reading a link.

 Housekeeping is triggered with @Scheduler annotation every couple of minutes(configurable) and will clean old links.
 When link is created it is assigned an expiration time (configurable).

+#### Optimization Ideas
+One of optimization ideas is to use a couple of databases (DBs) behind the scenes.
+Lets take example with 2 DBs.
+Each DB will hold portion of links based on previously defined algorithm.
+For example first DB can hold links starting with `a` to `z`, second DB will hold all the rest.

+There is no need of transactions at all.
+We don't need to update links, unless we count visits the on each link.
+We only need to delete the expired links, but even if a phantom read happens, it is not a problem.

 #### UrlShortController:
  * POST `/api/url`